dullhunk/whats-the-story-learning-glory/index.md

 ### Learning glory!

 There's plenty of (glorious) teaching and learning stories that are being overlooked.
-Here is a small selection from 2020 to 2022:
+Here is a small selection from the University of Manchester between 2020 and 2022:

 * **National Teaching Fellowships** (NTFS) are awards which “[celebrates and recognises individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/national-teaching-fellowship)”, for example: